Dirty filters restrict airflow.

 The secret to keeping your system working longer is to keep it properly maintained (think about how important oil changes and tune-ups are for your car – it’s the same concept for your system).

 Improper maintenance is one of the TOP CAUSES of system breakdown and early system failure.

 Proper maintenance will increase your system’s efficiency, your comfort, decrease your energy usage, and, when done consistently, ADD YEARS to the life of your system.
-In fact, it is so important that most manufacturers of heating systems require annual maintenance to keep warranties in force!
+In fact, it is so important that most manufacturers of heating systems require maintenance to keep warranties in force!

-In general, if you keep your heating system maintained (with annual maintenance) a system should last about 15 years.
+In general, if you keep your heating system maintained a system should last about 15 years.
 However, if your system isn’t keeping you comfortable, your energy costs are skyrocketing, your system keeps breaking down (or you’re currently facing an expensive repair) it may be time to consider a replacement.

 Now, if you’ve fallen for any of these misconceptions, it’s not your fault.
-There are a lot a myths and faulty info about furnaces that are even held true by people in the business.
+There are a lot of myths and faulty info about furnaces that are even held true by people in the business.

 JUST CALL DALE’S for service if this doesn’t get your system up and running!